 3. Professional License/Accreditation (Depending on Field)

-Depending on the field in which you choose to teach, you may be required to get certification in addition to a Ph.D. degree.
+Depending on the field you choose to teach, you may be required to get certification and a Ph.D. degree.

 However, certification or a license is only required if you intend to teach a technical or vocational subject, such as health, education, or accountancy.